Kikoku/web-integration-api-docs/source/includes/_methods.md

 When activated, `API.insert` will call the callback function you define with the `elem` and `meta` parameters.
 It will call this for each relevant location on the page.
 For example, if you specify `vehicle-media` as the location and you are viewing a search results page with 30 vehicles, the callback function you define on `API.insert` will be called 30 times, once per vehicle, with the relevant location and vehicle data in the payload.

-This acts as an event subscription, so as the application displays new vehicles dynamically (a single page application), new events are fired and your callback is automatically called for each of those new items.
+This acts as an event subscription, so as the application displays new vehicles dynamically (a single page application), new events are fired and your callback is immediately called for each of those new items.
 This works well for a basic use case where you want to place content on every item having the target location, or every item matching specific criteria available to you in the callback payload.

-If you need to execute additional code before determining if you wish to insert content, such as calling an external service, you should use the `insertOnce` method instead.
+If you need to execute additional code before determining if you wish to insert content, such as calling an external service, you should use the `insertOnce` method instead in combination with the `vehicle-data-updated-v1` event as shown in the example here.

 ## API.insertOnce(name, callback(elem, meta))